sibson/vncdotool/README.rst

 ********************************
 With vncdotool you can interact with VNC servers from the command line

-Currently under developement, so use at your own peril.
+Currently under developement, so use at your own peril but what is the worst that could happen?

 Quick Start
 --------------------------------